ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/bitcoin_address.md

 Console.WriteLine(publicKey.GetAddress(Network.TestNet)); // n3zWAo2eBnxLr3ueohXnuAa8mTVBhxmPhq
 ```

-**To be percise a bitcoin address is made up of a version byte (which is different on both networks) and your public key’s hash bytes.
+**To be precise, a bitcoin address is made up of a version byte (which is different on both networks) and your public key’s hash bytes.
 Both of these bytes are concatenated and then encoded into a Base58Check:**

 ![](../assets/PubKeyHashToBitcoinAddress.png)